When a client comes to see me for a free consultation, inevitably the question gets asked:

 Beyond that, all diagnoses go on your medical record and could be considered pre-existing conditions in the years to come.

 Pre-existing conditions can have a significant impact on your ability to secure any health insurance coverage in the future.
-And even if you are able to obtain insurance with a diagnosis on your record, your insurance premiums, deductibles, and co-pays are likely to be much higher, as protections for pre-existing conditions have been, to say the least, scaled back.
+And even if you are able to obtain insurance with a diagnosis on your record, your premiums, deductibles, and co-pays are likely to be much higher, as protections for pre-existing conditions have been, to say the least, scaled back.

 I don’t want to take that kind of risk with your well-being.